 Red Carpet: The Red Carpet part of the competition allows a look into how the candidate exhibits her own personal style, attitude, personality, grace, presence, and confidence in evening wear or whatever a candidate would wear at a formal, red-carpet event.
 This phase allows a look into composure, confidence, the attention she captures on the stage, her command of the stage, presence, and how she appears in the spotlight.
 This phase of competition allows one to see how she carries herself on stage and how she presents her social impact initiative.

-What to Wear – Candidates choice of evening wear
+What to Wear – Delegate choice of evening wear

 Talent: Talent competition provides an insight into the candidate’s preparatory and performance skills.
 This phase looks at interpretive ability and technical skill level, selection of presentation as well as the performance, stage presence and personality, and how enjoyable and relatable the performance is.

-Each candidate will perform her talent live with a ninety-second (90) maximum time limit.
+Each delegate will perform her talent live with a ninety-second (90) maximum time limit.
 There will be absolutely no exceptions to this rule.

-What to Wear – Candidates should select an outfit appropriate for their talent.
+What to Wear – Delegates should select an outfit appropriate for their talent.